 - technology.

 But this really is just a snapshot.
-An MBA can prepare you for business success in your preferred field or niche, whatever it might be.
 Many graduates go on to become entrepreneurs, forging their own path in their chosen industry.
+Some of the corporate jobs you’ll be prepared for after completing an MBA include:

 - chief financial officer